borisRadonic/RTSHA/readme.md

      HRT-SHA algorithms provide guarantees on the worst-case execution time for memory allocation and deallocation operations.
      This predictability ensures that the system can meet its timing constraints consistently.

  3. Memory Safety: Safety is a critical concern in safety-certified systems.
-A Hard Real Time Safety Heap Allocator is designed to prevent or mitigate some of memory-related errors, such as buffer overflows, buffer underflows, double frees, and other memory corruption issues.
+A Real Time Safety Heap Allocator is designed to prevent or mitigate some of memory-related errors, such as buffer overflows, buffer underflows, double frees, and other memory corruption issues.
     By enforcing strict bounds checking and error detection mechanisms, the algorithm helps maintain system integrity and prevent vulnerabilities.